Early Years Foundation Stage

-Our children will flourish when immersed into our stimulating environment which piques their interest and enthusiasm.
+Our children will flourish when immersed in our stimulating environment, which piques their interest and enthusiasm.
 Through a hybrid of direct teaching and child-initiated activity, we cohesively weave learning across the seven areas of the EYFS curriculum.
 We encourage our children to become learners, equipped with powerful knowledge and skills ready for their transition into year one.

 Appointing high quality practitioners to the EYFS team is central to our success.
 Most of the assistants working with the classes have transferred from nursery settings and are therefore fully cognisant with the requirements of the Early Years framework.
 They have strong subject knowledge, they are passionate and inspiring to the children for whom they are responsible.

 The Leader for EYFS is a member of the Senior Leadership Team and is also one of the school’s Designated Safeguarding Leads.
 She co-ordinates all information about children prior to starting, visiting nurseries and making contact with any parents of high need children.

 Four central principles underpin our vision of Early Years Education:

 - Support and nurture the unique child – your child - who is constantly learning and who can be resilient, capable, confident and self-assured.

 - Establish positive relationships - our children will learn to develop strong, respectful and lasting relationships.